 Choose the Best Asphalt Shingle Roofing Contractor in Denver Metro Area

 A high-quality new roof depends on the quality of roofing materials and the installation.
 No matter the cost and quality of materials, the new roof will depend on quality roofing installation.

-At Metro City Roofing, we are incredibly proud of our award-winning, industry-leading reputation in the Denver metro area and across the Front Range.
+At Metro City Roofing, we are incredibly proud of our award-winning, industry-leading reputation in the Denver metro area.
 Our expert roofers only do business in Colorado, unlike other roofing companies that chase storms all over the country.
 We are licensed everywhere we inspect a roof and pull a building code permit with every roof replacement, so you can be confident your roof replacement is installed to meet the current code requirements.

 Every sales and project team member is a licensed adjuster where we inspect your roof with the same process as your insurance company.
 Local insurance agents refer their customers to Metro City Roofing due to our reputation, the trust we’ve built over time, and our 99% success rate in getting the roof claim approved when we recommend filing a claim.
 With more than 20 years of professional experience, our team has the expertise to guide our customers through the entire insurance claims process, getting your claim approved, settled, and paid by the insurance company.